mhf-air/u/README.md

 	change snake_case, UpperCamelCase, SCREAMING_SNAKE_CASE to **dash-case** because it's the best way to seperate words

-	- Upper-camel-case for UpperCamelCase,
+	- Upper-camel-case for UpperCamelCase
-	- set-name for set_name,
+	- set-name for set_name
-	- name--c for NAME(which is a const),
+	- name--c for NAME(which is a const)
-	- name--g for NAME(which is a static),
+	- name--g for NAME(which is a static)
-	- AnYThInGcUsTom--r for AnYThInGcUsTom,
+	- AnYThInGcUsTom--r for AnYThInGcUsTom

 	as for identifiers containing digit, forbid '-' followed by a digit, and consider digits as lower-case letters.